zacanger/niddesa/text/generated-translations/cullaniddesa/22-sinhala-amazon.md

 [APZ 107.9] (#apz107 .9) {#apz107 .9 .ref .apz} "Darkness” is
-Bags of Ragandhakara, Dhishandikara, Mohanadhakara, Optics Darkness, Clayshness, Visible Darkness, Blessness of Eyes, Unknowing To do, reproach the prophecy, do not cause nirvana, lose the thing.
+Bags of Ragandhakara, Dhishandikara, Mohanadhakara, Optics Darkness, Clayshness, Visible Darkness, Blessness of Eyes, Unknowing To do, reproach the prophecy, do not cause Nibbana, lose the thing.
 Dirty was fertilized.
 Dehenakalaseem.
 'Hid' is a rock of the spheres He was working in the Chateplace.